|

 aluminum plates.
 (Even better than the added rigidity of our embossed

-plates from their embossed outer border.)
+plates with their embossed outer border.)
 Also, the tough

 highway-grade clear overlaminate applied after printing (same as specified